skkhan456/News-Aggregator/README.md

-# News Aggregator

-This is a news aggregator project built using the MERN stack (MongoDB, Express, React, Node.js) and the NewsAPI.org API.
-The project allows users to view news articles from various sources.

 # 📰 News Aggregator Web App

 A dynamic and responsive web application that aggregates real-time news articles from multiple categories and countries.
-Built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js) and styled with **Tailwind CSS**.
+Built using the **MERN stack** (MongoDB,Express.js, React.js, Node.js) and styled with **Tailwind CSS**.

 ## 🚀 Features